dhis2/developer-portal/docs/conceptual/git-workflow.md

     version and understand if it is a breaking change, a new feature, or a bug fix.

-    This is also timeconsuming and very sensitive work as an incorrect bump will have consequences for the consumers of the library or application.
+    This is also time-consuming and very sensitive work as an incorrect bump will have consequences for the consumers of the library or application.

-    By following the conventional commits specification we can infer what version should be the next version from the Git history itself which removes the human factor from the equation when determining the next version bump.
+    By following the Conventional Commits specification we can infer what version should be the next version from the Git history itself which removes the human factor from the equation when determining the next version bump.